linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 ## Learning Objectives

-1. **Run Java Classes**:
+1. **Run A Java Program**:

-   - Execute Java classes using different methods in the VS Code IDE and verify output correctness.
+   - Execute the `main` method of a Java class using different methods in an IDE.

-2. **Produce Program Output**:
+2. **Generate Program Output**:

-   - Use `System.out.println` to display information on the console.
+   - Utilize `System.out.println` to display program output.
+   - View the output in the terminal or output window of the IDE.

 3. **Use Comments Effectively**: